Lucy's Podium Finish at Kona

 This pro triathlete gets out of the water faster with Endless Pools

 She was first out of the water!
-After training all year in her Endless Pools® High Performance model, professional triathlete Lucy Charles-Barclay exited Kailua Bay right alongside Lauren Brandon.
-Together, they led the women's field by 5 minutes at this Saturday's IRONMAN World Championship.
+After training all year in her Plus-Series performance Endless Pool, professional triathlete Lucy Charles-Barclay exited Kailua Bay right alongside Lauren Brandon.
+Together, they led the women's field by 5 minutes at th trithlon world championship in Kona.

 Lucy credits her Endless Pools triathlon training with having "improved our techniques" (she co-owns the pool with her husband, the triathlete Reece Charles-Barclay).
 Endless Pools' underwater mirrors give her "access to seeing what's going on underwater," she says; "We still make errors that we can self-correct."
 Her strong swim helped Lucy land on the podium Saturday; it was her third consecutive second-place finish at the premier event in long-distance triathlon.